nash226/quorum/README.md

 ```

 For workflow runners that want the same recursive file discovery as the CLI,
+`verifyAnswerFileInputs` and `verifyAnswerFileInputsResult` accept the same
+`sourcePaths` plus `sourceDirs` shape as the CLI for a single answer, and
 Quorum also exports `resolveSourcePaths`, `resolveAnswerPaths`, and
 `resolveEvaluationFixturePaths` so callers can expand explicit files plus
 nested directories in the same stable order before handing the results to